pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 There are 2 methods to add your card to a wallet :

-- inapp verification method
+- inapp verification method (update of SMS journey)
 - inapp provisioning method

 The first is the usual method which consists since  :

 - iOS (for Apple Pay)
 - app Samsung Pay
+- app Garmin Pay (coming soon)
-- app Google Pay
+- app Google Pay (coming soon)

-to start enrolment by enterinn your card informations and to valid/confirm into your mobile app with a SCA (Strong Customer Authentication).
+The cardholder starts enrolment by entering his card informations and then he valids/confirms into his mobile app with a SCA (Strong Customer Authentication).

-The second is mandatory with Apple.
-It consists to start in you app (with SCA) and finish in your app without entering your informations card.
+The second is mandatory with Apple (for the moment).
+It's a method without entering your informations card.
+It consists to start in your app (with SCA) with only button click by provisioning data cards, then, to valid Terms and Conditions and to finish in your app.

 ---